What is young-onset dementia?

 Rarer forms of dementia

-Around 20 per cent of younger people with dementia have a 'rarer' form of the disease - a higher prevalence than in older people (see factsheet 442, Rarer causes of dementia).
-Examples include conditions that can lead to dementia, such as Parkinson's disease, Huntington's disease, and Creutzfeldt-Jakob disease (CJD).
+Around 20 to 25 per cent of younger people with dementia are thought to have a rarer cause of the condition - a much higher proportion than in older people (see factsheet 442, Rarer causes of dementia).
+These causes include degenerative neurological conditions (where there is progressive damage to the nervous system) such as Huntington's disease, progressive supranuclear palsy, corticobasal degeneration and Creutzfeldt-Jakob disease (CJD).

-Getting an accurate diagnosis of dementia can take a very long time for younger people, often due to lack of awareness that dementia can happen in younger people.
-Medical professionals often misdiagnose younger people as being depressed, experiencing relationship difficulties, suffering from the effects of stress or, for women, it may be put down to the onset of the menopause.
+Getting an accurate diagnosis is important but can take longer for a younger person.
+This delay is due in part to a lack of awareness that dementia can affect younger people.
+Medical professionals such as GPs often misdiagnose younger people as being depressed or anxious, experiencing relationship difficulties or suffering from the effects of stress.
+For women, symptoms may also be put down to the start of the menopause.

 The contribution of family members and carers is often very important in helping to reach a correct diagnosis.
-Many people say the first sign that something was wrong was that the person 'didn't seem quite themself' or they started to make mistakes at work that didn't fit with their usual performance.
-It may be helpful to keep a symptom diary when you first suspect that something might be wrong.
+Many friends and relatives say that - when they look back - the first sign was that the person did not seem quite themselves.
+For many, the person started to make mistakes and struggle at work even if their job had not changed.
+For others, problems with close relationships were the first signs.
+Keeping a symptom diary may be useful if you suspect something is not right.

 Particular issues faced by younger people